XavierG13/README-Generator/README.md

   When I use node index.
 Then I am able to answer the questions given.
 When all questions are given.
 Then a README.md file is generated.

 ## License:
-  - This application is covered under the MIT license.
+  - This application is covered under the Apache license.

 ## Contributors:
   Add any contributors if applicable.